envato/event_sourcery/docs/core-concepts.md

 Below is a high level view of a CQRS, event-sourced application built using EventSourcery.
 All of the pieces in blue in the diagram below are provided by EventSourcery.

-A typical EventSourcery application will have one or more aggregates with multiple commands and multiple projectors and event reactors running.

 ![Application Tour](./images/application-tour.png)

 ## Web Layer